 Overall, cinema-goers prefer the movie, giving it an average score of 62%, compared to film critics, who gave it a lower average score of 41%.
 Amateur reviewers were more impressed with Gone in Sixty Seconds than critics were.

-With a score of 61%, Gone in Sixty Seconds is above the average Cinafilm score for movies made in 2000, which stands at 57%.
+With a score of 61%, Gone in Sixty Seconds is roughly the same as the average Cinafilm score for movies made in 2000, which stands at 58%.

-Other movies from 2000 with similar scores include films like What Women Want, Romeo Must Die and What Lies Beneath.
+Other movies from 2000 with similar scores include films like What Women Want, What Lies Beneath and Romeo Must Die.

 Popular Movies Right Now